xye7ei/gllc/README.md

  ((('a', (('a', ('a', 'a')), 'a')), 'a'), '')]
 ```

-Things to be noted here:
+A few points here:

-- The *recursive* access of attribute `n.s` is supported by some *lazy* strategy,
+- The *recursive* access to the attribute `n.s` is supported by a *lazy* strategy,
-- Combinator operations like `*`, `|` are *binary* and *left assoctative*.
+- Combinator operations like `*`, `|` are *binary* and *left associative*.
-- Parser namespace is managed by object `n` neatly, but also supports further external composition.
+- Parser namespace is managed by the object `n` pretty neatly.
+You can even combine parsers from different namespaces.
-- Generalized parser fundamentally delivers all *partial* parses, where ambiguity is not ruled out.
+- Generalized parser normally delivers all *partial* parses i.e. ambiguous results.

-This essay mainly talks about some intrinsic relationship between parsing and *logical inference*, how simple an implementation can be using coroutines due to that and furthermore, how it is a funny trick to simulate *laziness* for easy usage.
+This README mainly talks about the intrinsic relationship between parsing and *logical inference*, and how simple it is to use coroutines for the implementation.
+It also shows an interesting trick to simulate the *laziness* to make the parser support recursive symbols.

 # A tiny combinator core

-Parser combinators are handy and useful tool to perform ad-hoc parsing work.
-Among various approaches, the most famous is the Haskell *Parsec* library.
-However, for the sake of performance, *Parsec* disables the generalized mode by default (see semantics of the operator `<|>` and function `try` in related documentation).
+Parser combinators are handy tools to do ad-hoc parsing work.
+The most famous library for that is the Haskell *Parsec* library.
+However, *Parsec* disables the generalized mode by default (see semantics of the operator `<|>` and function `try` in related documentation), which means the user need to do extensive left-factoring work to get the grammar working.
+This could lead to the loss of intuition supporting the grammar design (sometimes we just want to play with the grammar tolerating some level of ambiguity).

-But it is not difficult to construct the *generalized* core from bottom up.
-Here *Python* is chosen for a terse implementation due to the interesting features:
+However, it is not uneasy to build a *generalized* parsing core from scratch.
+Here we use *Python* for a concise implementation benefitting from the interesting features:

 * generator
 * operator overriding
-* possible laziness
+* lazy access to object attributes

 and that's all.

 ## Analogue of logic expressions

-Parsing is no much more than logically proving AND/OR expressions.
-For example given the BNF-style grammar rule
+Parsing is no much different than proving logical expressions like AND/OR.
+For example with the BNF-style grammar

 ```
 S → A B C
   | D
 ```

-it means we can either prove **S** after firstly proving **A**, secondly **B** and thirdly **C**, or going another way by singly proving **D**.
-Any success from the both ways leads **S** to success.
-With this analogy, we can treat the grammar like *definite clauses* as
+it means we can either prove **S** after proving **A** first, then **B** and finally **C**, or go another way by just proving **D**.
+Any success from the both ways means **S** is proved.
+Analogically, we can see the grammar as *definite clauses* like the following

 ``` python
 S <= A & B & C
 S <= D
 ```

 where `&`, `|`, `<=` mean logical *and*, *or* and *implied-by*.
-Symbols like **A**, **B** and etc. are treated as *goal*s of logical inference.
-By the way, any symbol such as **A**, **B** etc. can be terminal/atomic like a logical *literal*, which can be tested directly if it matches the truth.
+Symbols like **A**, **B** and etc. are seen as *goal*s of logical inference.
+By the way, any symbol such as **A**, **B** etc. can be terminal/atomic like a logical *literal*, which can be tested directly for its trueness.

 ## Input as resource for reasoning

-Treating an input string as resource, what parsing has extended itself from logical reasoning is that, proving a goal declaims a prefix of such resource (the *recognized* part) thus delivers a *split*.
+We see an input string as resource.
+What parsing goes further from logical reasoning is that, proving a goal "declaims" (i.e. consumes) a prefix of the resource (the *recognized* part) thus delivers a *split*.
 Subsequent provings can only make use of the *residual* resource after splitting.

-Note there may be more than one possible ways declaiming split doing a parsing.
-A generalized parser thus yields all possible versions of splitting.
-Here a split is exactly a *parse result* as a pair, where recognized part may have possibly functioned type other than string type:
+Note there may be more than one possible ways of declaiming for splits.
+A generalized parser should yields all possible splittings.
+A split is then exactly a *parse result* as a pair, where the recognized part may have been tranformed (consumed as) a different type other than the string type:

 ``` haskell
 Result : (<recognized-part>, <residual-part>)
 ```

-and each parser, as a function, accepts some input and yields a *sequence* of such results, i.e.
+and each parser, as a function, accepts an input string and yields a *sequence* of results, i.e.

 ``` haskell
 Parser : <input> -> Seq Result
 ```

-and empty sequence when no success.
+and empty sequence if there are no successful splitting at all.

 <!--
 With some formularization of all above, we have 3 most fundamental parsing cases given a start input string